Common Social Media Marketing Mistakes

 Things can get out of hand when you start focusing on quantity more than quality.
 You don’t want to be that person who will post 10-15 times a day on Facebook, Instagram, or any other social media platform.

 In fact, according to a study by Hootsuite, it isn’t recommended to post more than two times a day on social media.
-So especially if you are concerned about how to grow your Instagram, Facebook page, or any other social media channel you may have, you need to consider this carefully.
+So, especially if you are concerned about growing your Instagram, Facebook page, or any other social media channel, you need to consider this carefully.

-You may be wondering how you can separate the frequency of posting on social platforms each day.
+How can you separate the frequency of posting on social platforms each day?
 The way to do so is by posting the same content on each of your social media channels.
 If you have more information to give out, post twice a day; limit it to once a day if your business isn’t informative.
-You can use Buffer to schedule your social media posts each day, and the time they should go live.
+You can use Buffer to schedule your social media posts each day and the time they should go live.

 On the other hand, we have the exact opposite of users.
-Another common mistake from firms is not posting enough on social media.
-You want to avoid rarely posting because not only will you create an unengaged fanbase; your followers will think you don’t care much about social media either.
+Another common mistake from firms is to post more on social media.
+You want to avoid rarely posting because not only will you create an unengaged fanbase, but your followers will think you don’t care much about social media either.
 Furthermore, you’ll go down in the social media rankings and not be as exposed to your audience as much as your competitors.

 Try posting at least three times per week, and no less than that.
 Working days are Monday to Friday, so post every other day, in this case, Monday, Wednesday, and Friday, or whichever way works best for you.